Cirkit Designer Logo

 Introduction

 The ESP32 SIM800L is a powerful combination of the ESP32 microcontroller and the SIM800L GSM/GPRS module.
 This pairing enables users to create IoT projects with cellular connectivity, allowing for SMS, voice calls, and internet access over a GSM network.
-The ESP32 provides robust processing power and Wi-Fi/Bluetooth capabilities, while the SIM800L adds GSM functionality, making this combination ideal for remote monitoring, IoT devices, and smart systems.
+The ESP32 provides robust processing power and Wi-Fi/Bluetooth capabilities, while the SIM800L adds GSM functionality, making this combination ideal for remote monitoring, IoT applications, and smart devices.

 Explore Projects Built with esp 32 sim800l